hitchdev/hitchstory/docs/src/index.md

 ## Using HitchStory: With Pytest

-If you already have pytest set up and running integration tests, you can use it with hitchstory:
+If you already have pytest set up, you can quickly and easily write a test using hitchstory that runs alongside your other pytest tests:

 {{{{ using-pytest-contents.txt }}}}